Joel-Neuhaus-Khatami/XT-Keyboard-Project/README.md

 The case is inspired by the IBM Model F77, Cherry G80-0418 and the modern NCR80.
 Later angularity and side-bezel thickness was inspired by the Pravetz 16 from the Soviet Union and various NCR G80 varieties, for example the NCR G80-0478.

-The pcb is hotswap with stepped caps lock, split left- and right shift, and split backspace compatibility.
+The pcb is designed with Kailh Hotswap Sockets (Although I just soldered my switches directly) with stepped caps lock, split left- and right shift, and split backspace compatibility.
 In addition, it is QMK compatible, due to the ATMega32u4 microchip.
 Further VIA compatibility to be added.
-Due to the case dimensions, the pcb does not have an onboard USB type C recepticle, rather using a Molex Pico EZmate connector and a daughterboard, in this instance the UDB (Unified Daughterboard) C4.
+Due to the case dimensions, the pcb does not have an onboard USB type C recepticle, rather using a 4-pin Molex Pico EZmate connector and a daughterboard, in this instance the UDB (Unified Daughterboard) C4.

 1. Layout